 We have filed six United States patent applications with regard to three patent families.
 We have been issued a United States patent with regard to one of these applications.
 Patent applications with regard to one patent family have been filed in five foreign jurisdictions.
-In addition, a Patent Cooperation Treaty, or PCT, application has been filed with regard to a second patent family.
+In addition, a Patent Cooperation Treaty, or PCT, application has been filed with regard to a second patent family and such PCT application was recently filed in two foreign jurisdictions.
 Regenerative has filed two patent applications with regard to the technology that is the subject of the license agreement between us (see "Disc/Spine Program" above).
 Regenerative has been issued a patent with regard to its curved needle therapeutic delivery device.
 Our patent applications and those of Regenerative are currently in prosecution.
 A description of the patent applications and issued patents is set forth below:

 Program I.D.
 Jurisdiction Title

-btrxDISC 13/132,840 US Methods and compositions to facilitate repair of avascular tissue
+brtxDISC 13/132,840 US Methods and compositions to facilitate repair of avascular tissue

 U.S. Patent No. 9,113,950 B2 US Therapeutic delivery device

 ThermoStem U.S. Patent No. 9,133,438 US Brown fat cell compositions and methods

 13/932,468 US

-13/932,544 US
+13/932,544 US 7

-13/932,562 US
+13/932,562 US 1

 14/163,594 US Human metabolically active brown adipose derived stem cells

 14/255,595 US Human brown adipose derived stem cells and uses

 PCT/US2014/034540 Patent Cooperation Treaty

+Not Yet Available Israel 7

+Not Yet Available Japan 7

 2012275335 Australia Brown fat cell compositions and methods

-201280037995.8 China
+201280037995.8 China 7

 12743811.7 European Patent Office

-230237 Israel
+230237 Israel 7

 2014-519026 Japan

-Patent application filed by licensor, Regenerative Sciences, LLC ·

-^{}Patent application filed by licensor, Regenerative Sciences, LLC
+\\Patent issued to licensor, Regenerative Sciences, LLC